jcp650/Kickstarter-analysis/Challenge README.md

 ### Figure 3
 ![](Resources/Outcomes_vs_Goals.png)

 Figure 3 demonstrates that campaign goals of less than $1,000 have the highest success rate (75.81%) while goals of $1,000 to $4,999 have the second highest success rate (72.66%).
 Interstingly, campaign goals of $35,000 to $39,999 and $40,000 to $44,999 have the third highest success rate (66.67%).
 Because there were no canceled campaigns for plays, the success and failure rates mirror eachother throughout this chart.
+Campaign goals of more than $44,999 had the highest rate of failure.